Note: check out the companion resource Top Crypto Referral Bonuses if you’re looking to get started in cryptocurrency

 Effort level: medium

 The crypto / fintech market has matured enough such that there’s now a variety expanded financial products.
 One of these new class of products are crypto saving accounts that pay relatively high interest.
 Blockfi current pays up to 8.6% APY, which is insane compared to the measly 1% or less you’d get at a traditional bank account.

-I’ve been using Blockfi for more than a year and it’s one of the strongest players in the game.
-Because of their relatively high APY, I’ve stuck with them instead of competitors like MyConstant or Celsius Network.
+I’ve been using BlockFi since 2018 and it’s one of the strongest players in the game.
+Because of their relatively high APY and slick user experience, I’ve stuck with them instead of competitors like MyConstant.

 How it works: